jayanthvarma1501/Key-phrase-extraction-of-patent-documents/README.md

 >>   mysql
 ```

-5. Connect to the running MySQL database inside the container and make sure it is running.
+5. Connect to the MySQL database inside the container and make sure it is running.
 Type your password created in the previous step.

 ```bash
 $ docker exec -ti patentsdb mysql -u root -p